-- Concrete is perhaps the most common building material for exterior use on the planet, however polished and pigmented concrete require special consideration when placing outdoors.
+- Concrete is the most common building material for exterior use on the planet, however polished and pigmented concrete require special consideration when placing outdoors.
 The effects of freeze/thaw along with the wear and tear from weather and natural elements can degrade the polished surface if proper care is not taken.
-The UV rays from sunlight can fade some types of pigments, most notably the class of pigments known as "organic."
-CHENG Pro-Formula Concrete Countertop Mix and the NeoMix Original Concrete Countertop System are both safe for use outdoors.
-Unlike many of our competitors' products, the synthetic oxide pigments used in our products are color-fast and non-fading, even our reds, greens and blues.
+The UV rays from sunlight can fade some types of pigments, most notably the class of concrete colors known as "organic pigments."
+CHENG Pro-Formula Concrete Countertop Mix and the NeoMix Original Concrete Countertop System are both safe for use outdoors, however we highly recommend CHENG's Outdoor Concrete Pro-Formula for projects that will be exposed to harsh weather conditions.

 - If you live in an area where your concrete countertop will be subject to freeze/thaw conditions, we recommend covering them when not in use during the winter months.

 Can I use concrete countertops as a cutting surface?

 - As with marble or granite, we do not recommend cutting directly on a concrete surface; it could result in scratches and gouges in the finish of your countertop as well as harm the blades of your knives.

 Can I put a hot pot directly onto a concrete kitchen counter?

 - Concrete is heat-resistant but is subject to thermal shock if a red-hot object is placed directly upon it.
 Like granite, the exposed area may flake or chip away if too much heat is applied.
 In addition, the heat could damage the sealer and wax applied to the concrete surface.
 We recommend using trivets for hot cookware.

 Can concrete countertops chip, flake, or crack?